 So I jumped on a bus to Dún Laoghaire, stoppin' off to pick up my guitar…Bagatelle 'Summer in Dublin'

 The pretty and hilly cobble stone streets of Dún Laoghaire are worth a wander, but your eyes will always be drawn back to the twinkling of the bay.
-It’s no wonder then, that Dún Laoghaire has three sailing clubs facing the harbor: The Royal, The National and the Irish National… even if you’re not out there yourself, grab a coffee and watch the learners attempt to navigate the swells.
+It’s no wonder then, that Dún Laoghaire has three sailing clubs facing the harbour: The Royal, The National and the Irish National… even if you’re not out there yourself, grab a coffee and watch the learners attempt to navigate the swells.

 Dún Laoghaire: explore more